benjaminboruff/basic_webpack_c9/README.md

 # A basic webpack template for Cloud 9 Workspaces
-This template provides babel (es2015), jQuery, SASS/SCSS for a basic HTML web app.
+This template provides babel (es2015), jQuery, SASS/SCSS for a basic web app.
 Hot reloading is the key to this beauty.

 ## Installation
 Create a new workspace.
-In the "Clone from Git or Mercorial URL" input, cut and paste the URL of this repo:
+In the "Clone from Git or Mercurial URL" input, cut and paste the URL of this repo:

 > git@github.com:benjaminboruff/basic_webpack_c9.git